Before Contacting Technical Support

 Gathering Information for Technical Support

-Use this procedure to gather information about your network that you will provide to your customer support representative or Cisco TAC.
+Use this procedure to gather information about your network that is needed by your customer support representative or Cisco TAC.

 Note Required logs and counters are part of volatile storage and do not persist through a reload.
 Do not reload the module or the switch until you have completed this procedure.